 How about building an electronic gadget which can be plugged in to your mains AC socket, and whenever the AC mains fails, an LED illuminates automatically to light up your home.

-The following emergency lamp will do exactly this.
+The emergency lamp circuit shown above will do exactly this.

 The above circuit can be further upgraded with an LDR, so that the emergency lamp does not activate when there is sufficient ambient light available.
 The emergency activates during a mains failure only when the surrounding is completely dark.